javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

             - { element: chapter, number: 1, content: chapter1.md }
             - { element: chapter, number: 2, content: chapter2.md }

-The most important option of each content is `element`, which defines its content type. **easybook** currently defines the following elevent content types:
+The most important option of each content is `element`, which defines its content type. **easybook** currently supports nineteen content types (the following definitions are [copied from Wikipedia](http://en.wikipedia.org/wiki/Book_design)):

-  * `acknowledgement`, where the author acknowledges those who contributed to the creation of the book.
+  * `acknowledgement`, often part of the preface, rather than a separate section in its own right.
+It acknowledges those who contributed to the creation of the book.
-  * `appendix`, similar to chapters, but it usually contains related but supplemental additions to the book main work.
+  * `afterword`, a piece of writing describing a time well after the time frame of the main story of the book.
+  * `appendix`, is a supplemental addition to a given main work.
+It may correct errors, explain inconsistencies or otherwise detail or update the information found in the main content of the book.
   * `author`, information about the book author/authors.
   * `chapter`, the most used type in regular books.
+  * `conclusion`, the end of the book or document, where all of the pending issues are resolved or where idea and thoughts are settled.
   * `cover`, the cover of your book.
   * `dedication`, a page that usually precedes the text, in which the author names the person or people for whom he has written the book.
   * `edition`, information about the current edition of the book, including the publication date.
+  * `epilogue`, a piece of writing at the end of a work of literature or drama, usually used to bring closure to the work.
+  * `foreword`, usually written by any person other than the author of the book.
+It often tells of some interaction between the writer of the foreword and the story or the writer of the story.
+  * `glossary`, consists of a set of definitions of words of importance to the work, normally alphabetized.
+  * `introduction`, a beginning section which states the purpose and goals of the following writing.
   * `license`, information about the copyright holder or any other author/publisher rights that affect the book.
   * `part`, used to group several related chapters or appendices.
+  * `preface`, generally covers the story of how the book came into being, or how the idea for the book was developed.
+  * `prologue`, *written* by the narrator or any other character in the book.
+It's an opening to a story that establishes the setting and gives background details, often some earlier story that ties into the main one, and other miscellaneous information.
-  * `title`, the page that displays book title and author, usually together with information relating to the publication of the book.
+  * `title`, the page at or near the front which displays book title and author, usually together with information relating to the publication of the book.
-  * `toc`, the table of contents.
+  * `toc` or *table of contents*, a list of the parts of a book or document organized in the order in which the parts appear.

 Most of the content types don't require any other option besides `element`: